Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Bases with minimal support

-(c) The \emph{simple syzygies} of Charalambous and Thoma \cite{ChThoma1,ChThoma2} are a toric analogue for the bases with minimal support of monomial ideals. \end{remarks}
+(f) The \emph{simple syzygies} of Charalambous and Thoma \cite{ChThoma1,ChThoma2} are a toric analogue for the cycles with minimal support of monomial ideals.
+See Remarks~\ref{R:toric-remarks} for more details on the relationship between these two notions. \end{remarks}

-The following three lemmas are presumably familiar to experts, and we include their routine proofs for completeness.
-Throughout all arguments, we assume $R=\Bbbk[x_1,\dots, x_m]$ is a polynomial ring over a field $\Bbbk$ with the standard $\mathbb Z^m$-grading.
+The following two lemmas are presumably familiar to experts, and we include their routine proofs for completeness.
+Throughout all arguments, we assume that $R=\Bbbk[x_1,\dots, x_m]$ is a polynomial ring over a field $\Bbbk$ with the standard $\mathbb Z^m$-grading.